minhvo91/kixeye/README.md

 # Deploying KIXEYE Test Application using Ansible and Docker-compose

-This is the Ansible playbook run on CentOS7 remote server to deploy KIXEYE Test Application automatically
+This is the Ansible playbook and Docker-compose file will be used for:
+- Deploying KIXEYE Test Application to remote server automatically
+- Dockerizing KIXEYE Test Application on remote server

 The requirement of application is: https://github.com/Kixeye/testapp/blob/master/README.md

 ## Requirement to run this Ansible playbook:
 - Remote server is CentOS 7
-- SSH key was added to Remote server
+- SSH key of local machine was added to Remote server
+- On local machine:
   - Configure remote server in hosts file of ansible configuration
   - Change variable *hosts* to the hostname of your remote server in testapp.yml file

 ```
 ---